SymfonyCasts/symfony5/sfcasts/ep5-security/qr-code.md

 This special endpoint *literally* returns the QR code *image*, as a png.
-Oh, and I forgot it here, but you should add an `@IsGranted("ROLE_USER")` above this: only authenticated users should be able to load this.
+Oh, and I forgot it here, but you should add an `@IsGranted("ROLE_USER")` above this: only authenticated users should be able to load this image.

-Anyways, the user won't go to this URL *directly*: we'll use this inside an `img` tag.
-But to see if it's working, copy the URL, paste that into your browser and... yea!
-It's a QR code!
+Anyways, the user won't go to this URL *directly*: we'll use it inside an `img` tag.
+But to see if it's working, copy the URL, paste that into your browser and... sweet!
+Hello QR code!

-Finally, after the user enables two factor authentication, let's render a template with an image to this URL.
+Finally, after the user enables two-factor authentication, let's render a template with an image to this URL.
 Return `$this->render('security/enable2fa.html.twig')`.

-Copy the template name, head into `templates/security` and create that:
+Copy the template name, head into `templates/security`, and create that:
 `enable2fa.html.twig`.
-I'll paste in a basic structure... it's just an h1 that tells you to scan the QR code... but there's no image yet.
+I'll paste in a basic structure... it's just an h1 that tells you to scan the QR code... but no image yet.

-Let's add one!
-An `img` with `src` set to `{{ path() }}` and then the route name to the controller we just built.
+Let's add it: an `img` with `src` set to `{{ path() }}` and then the route name to the controller we just built.
 So `app_qr_code`.
 For the alt, I'll say `2fa QR code`.

 Sweet!
-Let's try the whole flow.
-Start on the homepage, enable two factor authentication and... yes!
+Time to try the whole flow.
+Start on the homepage, enable two-factor authentication and... yes!
 We see the QR code!
 We are ready to scan this and try logging in.